khokons/course-registrations/README.md

  _Certainly, here are three features of the project_

-- Course Selection and Credit Tracking
+- Course Selection and Credit Tracking:
+  - Users can select courses from a list of available courses by clicking the "Select" button associated with each course.
+ -

-- Dynamic Data Fetching
+- Dynamic Data Fetching:
+ - This feature allows for dynamic loading of course data, making it easy to update the available courses without changing the code.

-- Toast Notifications for User Feedback
+- Toast Notifications for User Feedback:
+  - Users are notified when they attempt to select a course that has already been chosen.
+  - An error message is shown if a user tries to exceed the credit limit.
+  - Toast notifications improve the user experience by offering clear and immediate feedback on their interactions with the application.

 # Discuss how I managed the state in my assignment project